 Winona doesn't directly work with insurance companies, and we are not able to bill your insurance provider on your behalf.
 All Winona subscriptions require payment to be made in full at the time orders are processed.

 Patients have the ability to self-pay for their prescriptions or utilize HSA/FSA funds as a form of payment during checkout.
+All major credit cards, as well as Apple Pay and Google pay, are accepted as forms of payment.

 Winona is happy to provide receipts to patients if they wish to submit them on their own to their insurance companies for possible reimbursement.

+We recommend checking with your insurance company about your benefits package prior to onboarding to see if reimbursement is possible.
 Some private or employer-designated insurance providers may reimburse you for HRT, but this depends on the specific insurance plan and deductible.

 HSA/FSA receipts, purchase receipts, and NDC forms are accessible to all patients through the Patient Portal.

-WHAT is the difference between HSA and FSA accounts?
+What is the difference between HSA and FSA accounts?

 Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) are two available savings options provided by employers that allow employees to put aside money, tax-free, for healthcare expenses.